fbpx

 After co-writing and producing several jazz records with his father, Tommy moved to Los Angeles in 1992 to start a new chapter in his musical career.
 In 1998 Coster scored his first film for Miramax, and rapper Master P, titled “I Got The Hook Up”.
 In 1999 Tommy started working with Dr Dre which resulted in him co-writing one of the biggest songs in the history of hip hop with Dr. Dre and Eminem, titled “The Real Slim Shady”.
 Tommy went on to work with several other artists resulting in the sales of over 80 Million records.
 Tommy is a 2X Grammy Award Winning writer with several gold and multi platinum awards as well, including 2 RIAA Diamond Awards, certifying over 10 Million copies sold of the “The Marshall Mathers LP” and “Curtian Call” in the United States alone.
 Only 150 projects in the history of the music business have every reached this level of achievement.
 Tommy has also been an active film and TV composer with more than 500 credits on IMDB.

-Gerry Pineda – Bass
+Chris Golden – Bass

 Tim Bulkley – Drums